hoangchu/xview-codesamples/README.md

 In XView each **Compound Template** has **one TBB**.
 The same TBB is used on all Compound Templates inside the same Blueprint.
 (The Context).
 This TBB is the **Controller** in XView.

 The Controller in XView is a [Front Controller](https://en.wikipedia.org/wiki/Front_Controller_pattern).
 It interfaces with Tridion via the ITemplate interface.
-A Controller is responsible for tasks including the following.
+The Controller is responsible for tasks including the following.

 - Decoupling Tridion (to allow development and maintenance of Template logic and layouts outside of Tridion).
 - Controlling the execution flow of a rendition.